- Use third-party DNS

 Millions of people use Chromebooks, but despite their simple and "for everyone" nature, not every power feature is easy to access.
-All the best Chromebooks are powerful tools that are just waiting to be used to their full potential, and once you know a few tricks, you'll feel like you're getting even more value out of your inexpensive computer.
-We've rounded up over 20 tips and tricks for you to try on your Chromebook so that you can start making the most of your machine.
+All the best Chromebooks are powerful tools that are just waiting to be used to their full potential, and once you know a few techniques, you'll feel like you're getting even more value out of your inexpensive computer.
+We've rounded up 25 Chromebook tips and tricks for you to try so that you can start making the most of your machine.

 1. Use third-party DNS

-There are many reasons to use third-party DNS (Domain Name Server, or the sort of "address book" for the Internet) when you're on the web.
+When you're on the web, there are many reasons to use third-party DNS (Domain Name Server, or the sort of "address book" for the Internet).
 Some say they are faster; some claim they are more secure, and using one is a great way to get around any silly content blocks that may be in place on the servers of the people who provide you your Internet.

 Using them on your Chromebook is easy.
 Open the settings page, and click on the name of the network you want to change.
 In the window that comes up, choose the network tab.
 At the bottom, you can choose which name servers to use.
 You'll see automatic and Google options, or you can enter some manually if you know specifically what you want.